-Already in many communities are being adversely affected by temperature increases, extreme fire weather, storms and floods.
-Climate change is also likely to carry a spiritual and cultural toll on Aboriginal people through the destruction of cultural sites (for example, as a result of bushfires); the disappearance of spiritually important species (such as totem animals) and of plants and animals used for traditional food, medicine and other cultural practices.
+The high spiritual and cultural toll of colonisation is like to be further exacerbated by man-made climate change through the further destruction of cultural sites (for example, as a result of increased bushfires), the disappearance of spiritually important species (such as totem animals), and of plants and animals used for traditional food, medicine and other cultural practices.